skjolber/Fagmote/Android/Near Field Communications/README.md

 Create a new file using New -> Other -> Near Field Communications -> NDEF File.

 ### a.
 Create an Android Application Record
-Create an Android Application Record with package name 'no.java.schedule'.
+Create an Android Application Record with package name 'no.java.schedule' using the editor.

 ### b.
 Write the Android Application Record to a tag.
 Use the 'NFC Developer' application to scan the QR code and then write hold a tag to the back of the device.